 “Measure your success by your inner scorecard versus an outer one.” — Robin Sharma

 “Be of good cheer.
 Do not think of today’s failures, but of the success that may come tomorrow.
 You have set yourselves a difficult task, but you will succeed if you persevere; and you will find a joy in overcoming obstacles.
 Remember, no effort that we make to attain something beautiful is ever lost”. — Helen Keller

 Searching for childhood memories may be more difficult for some than others.
 If you had a childhood dominated by trauma, these positive memories might be few and far between.
-Be assured that children can find peace in pastimes even in challenging situations.
-We can recommend a detailed process for exploring memories to help those who have difficulty identifying these nuggets of wisdom.
+Children can find peace in pastimes, even in challenging situations.
+We recommend a detailed process for exploring memories.
+This will help those with difficulty identifying these nuggets of wisdom.